WonWonGit/springboot_jwt/README.md

 A practice project to test JWT token login.

-## GOAL
+## GOALS
-- JWT Token
+- To learn JWT token and login system.
-- Spring boot Security
+- Understanding Spring security with filters.

 ## Version